coco33920/calc/README.md

 ### Ploting

 Plot functions (both stdlib, and runtime) would be useful and appreciated.
+Plotting is powered by gnuplot, it will works on Unix-like (MacOS, Linux) but I don't have any idea about Windows

 - [X] Plot stdlib functions
 - [X] Plot runtime functions